cljnilsson/CaH/README.md

 * type "npm start" to run the project
 * Go to localhost:3001 in your web browser to check the site

-Alternatively, check the demo here: <ADD PUBLIC LINK HERE>
+Alternatively, check the demo here: https://fancah.herokuapp.com/

 ### Key Frameworks/Libs
 * Node.js 8+